ICS3U-Gallo/cpt-aaron-r-alex-n/README.md

 cpt-aaron-r-alex-n created by GitHub Classroom

 NOTE: Going North in the Ruins area will reveal a secret optional path.
+This area is very tough, long, and unecessary, however we had the time to make it, so we did.
+It was done only for fun.
+The area adds 35 rooms on top of the 15 from the original "main" game.
+I am very sorry if it takes a long time to go through it.

 This is a video game that both Alex and I made.